cpcm94/linhadotempo/README.md

 Once JawsDB has been added, a `JAWSDB_URL` setting will be available in the app configuration and will contain the MySQL connection string.

-You can check if your app updated by running the command
+You can check if your app updated by running the command **inside the backend folder**:

 ```
 heroku config